 Thus you’ll find the following install command in SlickStack for Ubuntu 18.04 servers:

-Or another way to say this in Ubuntu 18.04:
+Or a simpler way to say this in Ubuntu 18.04:

-sudo apt install php-fpm php-bcmath php-curl php-gd php-imagick php-json php-mbstring php-mysql php-soap php-xml php-zip
+sudo apt install php-fpm php-bcmath php-curl php-gd php-imagick php-libsodium php-mbstring php-mysql php-soap php-xml php-zip

 "After being hosted on GoDaddy for years, I didn't realize how negatively it was impacting my search traffic.
 Soon after moving to LittleBizzy, my homepage went from page 3 on Google to #1 world-wide for my target market, and I also reached the top 3 on Google Maps, with no additional SEO work."Juliette S.